-Excelsior Peak by Church Mountain via Excelsior Pass Trail / 愛克賽希爾峯
+Excelsior Peak by Fossil Mountain via Excelsior Pass Trail / 愛克賽希爾峯

 • Reading time:8 mins read

-Excelsior Peak by Church Mountain sits above Excelsior Pass in Mount Baker Wilderness.
-Meanwhile, the peak overlooks Nooksack River sitting at 4000′ below.
-Best of all, the ridge trail traverses through to Welcome Pass and offers spectacular views along the way.
+Excelsior Peak by Fossil Mountain sits above Excelsior Pass in Mount Baker Wilderness.
+It overlooks Nooksack River 4000′ below.
+Moreover, the ridge trail to Welcome Pass offers spectacular views en route.

 Excelsior Peak up ahead